wasimdhamriya/calculator-assignment/README.md

 # calculator-assignment
-The Calculator app is a basic app written in rust.
+The Calculator console app is a basic app written in rust.
 The app provides Standard Calculator functionality.

 # Features
-Addition Subtraction Multiplication Division Exponents
+Addition, Subtraction, Multiplication, Division, Exponents